cossacklabs/themis/README.md

 # Docs

-[https://www.github.com/cossacklabs/themis/wiki] contains ever-evolving official documentation, which contains everything from how to use it to ways to contribute to it, with a brief explanation of cryptosystems and architecture behind main Themis library in between.
+[Project's github wiki](https://www.github.com/cossacklabs/themis/wiki) contains ever-evolving official documentation, which contains everything from how to use it to ways to contribute to it, with a brief explanation of cryptosystems and architecture behind main Themis library in between.